After blast kills hundreds at Gaza hospital, Hamas and Israel trade blame as rage spreads in region

 In a briefing with reporters, the chief army spokesman, Rear Adm.
 Daniel Hagari, said the army determined there were no air force, ground or naval attacks in the area at the time of the blast.
 He said radar detected outgoing rocket fire at the same moment, and intercepted communications between militant groups indicated that Islamic Jihad fired the rockets.

 Hagari also shared aerial footage collected by a military drone that showed a blast that he said was inconsistent with Israeli weaponry.
-He said the explosion occurred in the building's parking lot.
+He said the explosion occurred in the building’s parking lot, and he noted that the death toll could not be confirmed.

 Since the war began, the military said in a statement that roughly 450 rockets fired at Israel by militant groups had landed in Gaza, “endangering and harming the lives of Gazan residents.”